Andreas Borgman

-Andreas Borgman (born 18 June 1995) is a Swedish professional ice hockey defenceman currently playing with Frölunda HC in the Swedish Hockey League (SHL).
+Andreas Borgman (born 18 June 1995) is a Swedish professional ice hockey defenceman currently playing with HV71 in the Swedish Hockey League (SHL).
 Borgman was the recipient of the Swedish Hockey League Rookie of the Year honours for his achievements during the 2016–17 season.

 Playing career

 Borgman made his Elitserien debut playing with Timrå IK during the 2012–13 Elitserien season, playing three Elitserien games that season.

 After spending the 2015–16 season in the Allsvenskan with VIK Västerås HK, Borgman returned to the SHL in signing a two-year contract with HV71 on 31 March 2016.
 In his debut season with HV71 in the 2016–17 season, Borgman appeared in 45 regular season games from the blueline collecting 15 points.
 In the post-season, Borgman co-led the league in scoring amongst defenseman with 2 goals and 10 points in 14 games, helping HV71 claim the Le Mat Trophy.
 In addition to the championship, Borgman was selected as the SHL's Rookie of the Year.

 On 16 May 2017, Borgman was signed a two-year, entry-level contract with the Toronto Maple Leafs, alongside fellow Swedish defenceman Calle Rosén.

 Borgman scored his first NHL point against the Winnipeg Jets on 4 October 2017.
 He scored his first NHL goal against San Jose Sharks' Martin Jones on 30 October 2017.
 The goal was originally awarded to teammate Nazem Kadri, with Borgman picking up his third official assist, but it was later awarded back to Borgman.
 It was assured to fans on the Leafs PR Twitter that Borgman got his first NHL goal puck.
 On 5 February, 2018, Borgman was loaned to the Toronto Marlies of the American Hockey League (AHL) after teammate Roman Polák was activated from the injured reserve.

 On 25 July 2019, Borgman was traded by the Maple Leafs to reigning champions the St. Louis Blues in exchange for Jordan Schmaltz.
 Unable to make the Blues roster out of training camp, Borgman was assigned for the duration of the 2019–20 season to AHL affiliate, the San Antonio Rampage.
 In 53 games with the Rampage, Borgman added 2 goals and 16 points.